 The fact that LinkedIn Elevate is shutting down is no news to anybody.
-Some of the functionality will be merged with Linkedin Pages, but it will be far more limited than that of Elevate.
-This is why many companies are now looking for another LinkedIn Elevate replacement.
+Some of the functionality will be merged with LinkedIn Pages, but it will be far more limited than that of Elevate.
+This is why many companies are now looking for an appropriate LinkedIn Elevate alternative.

 📚Before we dive in, take a look at our comprehensive transition checklist for anyone moving away from LinkedIn Elevate.

 If you have been using LinkedIn Elevate, you have probably realized the value employee advocacy provides for your business.
 A well-implemented advocacy program raises brand awareness, improves customer satisfaction, saves money in marketing spending, and, ultimately, grows your business.

 For example, in less than a year, employees of KPMG Sweden achieved 420% ROI through their employee advocacy initiative.

 Why Organizations Are Looking for a LinkedIn Elevate Alternative?

 No wonder that with LinkedIn Elevate shutting down, many companies are not ready to limit themselves to just Pages’ functionality and are looking into other employee advocacy solutions.